Anthony Mullally

 He has previously played for French club Carcassonne the Widnes Vikings in the Championship and the Super League.
 Mullally spent time on loan from Widnes at the Swinton Lions and Whitehaven in Championship 1.
 He played for the Huddersfield Giants in the top flight, and on loan from Huddersfield at the Dewsbury Rams and the Batley Bulldogs in the Championship and the Bradford Bulls, Wakefield Trinity Wildcats and most recently the Toronto Wolfpack in the Super League.
 Mullally has also played for the Leeds Rhinos in the Super League, and on loan from Leeds in the Championship.

 He played for Ireland at the 2013 Rugby League World Cup and the 2017 Rugby League World Cup.

 Background

-Mullally was born in Widnes, Cheshire, England.
+Mullally was born in Widnes on 28 June 1991.

 Mullally is a former vegetarian and became vegan for ethical reasons.
 He is known as the "Vegan Warrior".

+Mullally is also a Brazilian jiu-jitsu practitioner and was promoted to blue belt in the martial art in 2023.

 Career

 In 2011, Mullally spent a season with the Brisbane Broncos, playing 21 games for their Under-20 side.